IceCubeOpenSource/i3deepice/README.md

 All the functionality is provided over the main script `i3module.py`.
 There are essentially two ways of running it, given that the environments are loaded correctly.

-1. Directly: `python i3module.py --files /path/to/some/i3/files.i3
+1. Directly: `python i3module.py --files /path/to/some/i3/files.i3 `
 2. As a part of an icetray module by importing it, i.e. `from i3module import DeepLearningClassifier`

+Note that for the second cases it's required to set an environment variable `DNN_BASE` by first running `export DNN_BASE=/path/to/the/i3module/folder/`